Esutarosa/dev-config/nvim/README.md

 Below are solutions to the most common problems I've faced.

+> [!NOTE]
+> For an example of how to solve problems, see the Arch Linux distribution

 When working with the `rest.nvim` plugin using LuaRocks, you may encounter the following issues:

 ### Missing `unzip`